PrefectHQ/prefect/docs/api/0.6.6/schedules/schedules.md

     or_filters=[time_between(Time(9), Time(9)), time_between(Time(17), Time(17))]
 )

-schedule.next(4) # returns the next 4 occurances of 9am and 5pm on weekdays
+schedule.next(4) # returns the next 4 occurences of 9am and 5pm on weekdays

 ```